TobyLobster/multiply_test/README.md

 #### *Elite*, Second Processor version ([omult8.a](tests/omult8.a))

-The Second Processor version of *Elite* has a more accurate version using an extra antilog table (total: 1024 bytes of data), for a version that is wrong by not more than three:
+The Second Processor version of *Elite* has a more accurate version using an extra antilog table (total: 1024 bytes of data), for a version that is wrong by no more than three:

 ```
 Error -3: 90